Easy classics to read for beginners.

 4. A Tale of Two Cities by Charles Dickens

-Let’s skip ahead to my sophomore year of high school, where my Honors English teacher made us helped us read Charles Dickens’ A Tale of Two Cities.
-While this one was definitely a bit harder to read than Pride and Prejudice or Animal Farm, it’s still one of the easier classic books for beginners compared to others.
+While this classic is a bit more challenging than Pride and Prejudice or Animal Farm, it’s still one of the easier classic books for beginners compared to others.
 (I’m looking at you, Crime and Punishment.)

 5. Les Misérables by Victor Hugo

-If you saw that the original English translation of Les Misérables by Victor Hugo is a whopping 1,376 pages, you’re probably thinking, “What the hell is this doing on a list of classics that are easy to read?”
+If you saw that the full English translation of Les Misérables is 1,300+ pages, you’re probably thinking, “What the hell is this doing on a list of classics that are easy to read?”

 6. 1984 by George Orwell